 Wendy Payne - Board Member

-I joined the Taranaki Restorative Justice Trust as a Board member in 2007, due in part because of my involvement with restorative practices in the schools.
-I had also been a participant in a restorative conference when my family was the victim of a home invasion.
-Prior to my involvement in Restorative Justice I was a Victim Support volunteer for the Onehunga region.
-I am in awe of the work our facilitators do in bringing people together to restore and repair.
-My hope is that restorative practices will become the norm and a common vernacular be it in the education sector, the Justice system and the community at large, hence putting my hand up to be on the RJA board.
+I was on the board of Taranaki Restorative Justice Trust as a Board member from 2007, completing my term in 2018.
+My involvement was due to my interest in the development of restorative practices in the education sector but also as a result of being a participant in a restorative conference.
+Additionally I have spent some time with Victim Support as a volunteer for the Onehunga region.
+I am in awe of the transformative work our facilitators do in bringing people together to restore relationships and repair harm.
+My hope is that restorative practices will become the norm and a common vernacular, be it in the Education sector, the Justice system and the community at large.

 Bernie O'Donnell - Board Member